-Airbus operates in three reportable segments which reflect the internal organisational and management structure according to the nature of the products and services provided.
+The Company operates in three reportable segments which reflect the internal organisational and management structure according to the nature of the products and services provided.

-- Airbus Commercial Aircraft Development, manufacturing, marketing and sale of commercial jet aircraft of more than 100 seats; aircraft conversion and related services; development, manufacturing, marketing and sale of regional turboprop aircraft and aircraft components. - Airbus Helicopters Development, manufacturing, marketing and sale of civil and military helicopters; provision of helicopter related services. - Airbus Defence and Space Military Aircraft designs, develops, delivers, and supports military aircraft such as combat, mission, transport and tanker aircraft as well as Unmanned Aerial systems and their associated services.
-Space Systems designs, develops, delivers, and supports full range of civil and defence space systems for telecommunications, earth observations, navigation, science and orbital systems.
-Communication, Intelligence & Security provides services around data processing from platforms. secure communication and cyber security.
+- Airbus (formerly Airbus Commercial Aircraft and Headquarters) - Development, manufacturing, marketing and sale of commercial jet aircraft of more than 100 seats; aircraft conversion and related services; development, manufacturing, marketing and sale of regional turboprop aircraft and aircraft components.
+It also includes the holding function of the Company and its bank activities. - Airbus Helicopters Development, manufacturing, marketing and sale of civil and military helicopters; provision of helicopter related services. - Airbus Defence and Space Military Aircraft design, development, delivery, and support of military aircraft such as combat, mission, transport and tanker aircraft as well as Unmanned Aerial systems and their associated services.
+Space Systems design, development, delivery, and support of full range of civil and defence space systems for telecommunications, earth observations, navigation, science and orbital systems.
+Communication, Intelligence & Security provision of services around data processing from platforms, secure communication and cyber security.
 In addition, the main joint ventures design, develop, deliver, and support missile systems as well as space launcher systems.